-- Type a nickname to easily identify the new sensor.
+- Type a nickname to easily identify the new Discover appliance.

 - Type Y or n.

-The reset option removes locally-managed user customizations (device groups, alerts, and triggers) from the sensor.
+The reset option removes locally-managed user customizations (device groups, alerts, and triggers) from the node.
 Gathered metrics, such as captures and devices, remain available.

 Puts the ExtraHop system in Privileged mode.
 After the enable command executes and the system is fully enabled, you can enter and execute other commands to perform operations through the command-line interface.
 At the start of a session, this command is usually the first command issued.
 If you are prompted to enter a username and password, type the following credentials: